 How to save money on auto insurance for your teen driver

 The day comes for every parent when the beautiful bundle of love you brought home from the hospital speaks those inevitable words, “Can we go to the DMV to get my permit?”
 In the blink of an eye your little one is now about to become a “youthful driver” that you need to insure.
-Here’s what you need to know to get your teen on the road.
+Here’s what you need to know to get your teen driver insurance.

 To start: plan in advance.
 Call your auto insurance company and find out what their requirements are.
-Many car insurance companies, including states’ farm bureaus, do not insure young drivers because of the inherent risk of being newly behind the wheel.
+Many car insurance companies, including states’ farm bureaus, do not insure a teen driver because of the inherent risk of being newly behind the wheel.
 Many require that every driver on the policy have at least five years of driving experience.
 Other auto insurance companies will gladly add the driver, but you may decide that the premium is not affordable for your family’s budget.

 While your teen is learning to drive, be sure to inform your auto insurance company that you have a “permitted driver” (meaning they have their permit, but not their license) in your household.
 This means that your permitted driver will be allowed to drive a vehicle listed for your household, as long as a parent or guardian is in the passenger seat.
 Your policy will not be financially impacted until he or she becomes a licensed driver, so make sure he or she has been added to your policy at this time.